 Stress is an illusion.

 The retreat also managed to help me reframe my views on stress.
-In the heat of the moment, it's so easy to let one minor incident disrupt the day.
-Not only does it hold us back as we waste valuable minutes fuming over something that seems huge at the time, but it also brings down our mood, making the day far less enjoyable than it could be.
+In the heat of the moment, it’s so easy to let one minor incident disrupt the day.
+It holds us back.
+People waste valuable minutes fuming over something that seems huge at the time.
+It brings down our mood, making the day far less enjoyable than it could be.

-Often, the very things that stress us out are forgotten a few hours later, when we realize that we worked ourselves up over nothing.
+Often, the very things that stress us out are forgotten a few hours later.
+Then, we realize that we worked ourselves up over nothing.
 I learned through my retreat that the ups and downs are nothing more than an illusion.
-One hour I was approaching furious that I had to share a bed in the same room that we had our group meditation "sits."
-A little later, it wasn't something that seemed important at all.
+One hour I was furious that I had to share a bed in the same room we held our group meditation “sits.”
+A little later, it wasn’t something that seemed important at all.

 Meditation gives me a tool I can use when those little things start stressing me out.
 Once I’ve worked past such slight hiccups in my day, I can get back to the work at hand, and those productive hours will add up over the course of a month.